aantron/ocaml.org/data/planet/ocamlpro/ocamlpro-highlights-sept-oct-2013.md

 official OCaml distribution.
 </li>
 <li>After an internship with us, Pierrick Couderc, Souhire Kenawi and
-David Maison are back to their masters&rsquo; studies since September.
+David Maison are back to their masters’ studies since September.
 Souhire worked on testing the development of iOS applications on Linux with OCaml, a very challenging task !
 Pierrick and David developed an online editor for OCaml that we are going to release very soon.